Raheemmm17/MohamedRaheem/README.md

 Problem-4: Get the total count of number listed in the dictionary which is multiple of [1,2,3,4,5,6,7,8,9] Each problem is solved in its own .java file as instructed.

-All the programs are there in src
+All the programs are there in src -> programs